 Example: Employee Selection

 This is an example of a simple didactic DEX model aimed at the assessment of applicants for a Project Manager position in a small company.
-In contrast with the Car Evaluation example, this particular model contains two continuous attributes and two discretization functions, and can be thus utilized in full only in DEXi Suite.
+In contrast with the Car Evaluation example, this particular model contains two continuous attributes and two discretization functions, and can be thus fully utilized only in DEXi Suite.
 All figures and charts on this page have been generated using DEXiWin.

 Tree of Attributes